-The following article is a personal perspective provided to us by an experienced Mover.
+The following is a personal view by an experienced ex-Mover.

 How it Started

-I guess like me, most people become a London Man & Van almost by accident.
-Maybe through redundancy or a previous business coming to an end, or maybe it just started by helping out a few friends at weekends and grew by demand into something more permanent.
+I guess for most people becoming a London Man & Van happens almost by accident.
+Maybe through redundancy or a previous business coming to an end, or maybe it just started by helping out a few friends at weekends and grew into something a bit more permanent.

 Personally I'd reached a bit of a 'crossroads' and after sitting down and seriously trying to work out what on earth I was going to do next, the idea literally came out of the blue almost instantly.. buy a van and start doing removals... of course!